backdrop-contrib/backdrop-drush-extension/README.md

 I primarily use [Lando](https://docs.devwithlando.io) to do my development and Lando comes with the Backdrop Drush Extension installed 'out of the box'.
-I recommend that is a way to do local development in general and as a great way to isolate dev dependencies and tooling for Backdrop site development.
+I recommend Lando to do local development in general and as a great way to isolate dev dependencies and tooling for Backdrop site development.

 By default Lando will install the latest stable release of the Backdrop Drush